 Accounting Standards Codification ("ASC") 280, Disclosures about Segments of an Enterprise and Related Information, establishes standards for reporting information about operating segments and requires selected information for those segments to be presented in the financial statements.
-It also establishes standards for related disclosures about products and services and geographic areas.
-Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker, or decision-making group, in making decisions how to allocate resources and assess performance.
+It also establishes standards for related disclosures about products and services.
 Management has determined that the Company operates in one segment.